Spectro34/website-chatbot-chatkit/EXTERNAL_OLLAMA_SETUP.md

-# 🤖 External Ollama Setup Guide
+# 🤖 Containerized Ollama Setup Guide

 ## Overview

 This guide shows you how to set up Ollama as a separate containerized service that ChatKit can connect to.
-This approach keeps Ollama completely separate from the ChatKit project.
+This approach keeps Ollama completely separate from the ChatKit project and ensures maximum pluggability.

 ## 🚀 Quick Setup